← Real | Anime →

 Curious about my past?
 Learn how I mastered coding at such a young age and how I use the skills now!

-On the internet, I go by Pi.
-I play a few PC games, mainly Minecraft, World of Warcraft, Valorant, and occasionally Genshin Impact (in the past).
+I wrote GPU Sniper.
+I also play a few PC games, mainly Minecraft, Valorant, occasionally Genshin Impact/similar, and World of Warcraft (in the past).

 Developing Projects for Years